Sao Paulo Travel FAQ: 14 Questions Every First-Timer Asks

 Mercado Municipal — food, architecture, stained glass.
 Free entry.

-Liberdade — Japanese quarter with weekend market.
+Liberdade — the Japanese quarter with a weekend market.
 Free.

 Also excellent: